hernanmd/BlastQB/repository/BlastQB.package/BlastQBSearchBox.class/README.md

+Defines a Spec component consisting of a row with three fields.
+See superclass comments for details.

-Defines a Spec component where default properties are filled accordingly to a Blast results query.
+In this subclass, default properties are filled accordingly to a Blast results query.

 Usage examples